zoya-khan01/zoya-khan01/README.md

  **About Me**

-Data Science & AI Enthusiast | Skilled in Python, SQL, Machine Learning, Deep Learning, Statistics, Data Analysis, ETL, and Visualization | Passionate about transforming raw data into actionable insights and building AI/ML solutions that drive real business impact.
+Data Science & AI Enthusiast | Systems Engineer at Infosys, skilled in SQL, Power BI, Excel, Python, Machine Learning.
+Experienced in building interactive dashboards and applying predictive analytics to support business decisions.
+Adept at exploratory data analysis, feature engineering, and model evaluation to deliver actionable insights.
+Strong collaborator with proven ability to translate complex datasets into clear, business-focused recommendations for stakeholders.

 - 📍 Based in **Bengaluru, India**
 - 💼 Systems Engineer at Infosys (Oct 2024 – Present)